Neaj-Morshad-101/boycott-israel/README.md

-# Boycott Israel Website
+# Boycott Israel From BD Website

-This repository contains the source code and data for the "Boycott Israel" website, designed to inform users about products and services to boycott and suggest ethical alternatives.
+This repository contains the source code and data for the "Boycott Israel From BD" website, designed to inform users about products and services to boycott and suggest ethical alternatives.

 Boycott Brands/Products/Services
 https://boycott-israel.org/